IslamicRevival/IslamicRevival.github.io/content/blogging_theology/Intoxicants_and_gambling_are_Satans_handiwork.md

 ### [00:00:00](https://www.youtube.com/watch?v=7Yy0dnQUe0U&t=0) - [00:00:00](https://www.youtube.com/watch?v=7Yy0dnQUe0U&t=0)

-The speaker in this video sermonizes against the use of intoxicants and gambling, calling them the handiwork of Satan.
+in this video sermonizes against the use of intoxicants and gambling, calling them the handiwork of Satan.
 He urges people to avoid them in order to achieve success.

 **[00:00:00](https://www.youtube.com/watch?v=7Yy0dnQUe0U&t=0)**  is a sermon at a mosque open day, in which the speaker condemns intoxicants and gambling as evil works of Satan.
 He encourages people to shun them in order to achieve success.